abhalesankalp/HPCPortManagementV2/README.md

 #C. Google Map integration
    1. I have integrated google map with app, on which you can see your sheep location based on coordinates provided by you.
- 2. At the time of loading this application you will see one error on google map **`This page can't load Google Maps correctly.`**. you have to just click on and ignore this error. it will appear only first time after loading. this is because I am currently using free API version of google maps.
+   2. At the time of loading this application you will see one error on google map **`This page can't load Google Maps correctly.`**.
+   3. You have to just click on Ok and ignore this error.
+It will appear only first time after loading.
+That is because I am currently using free API version of google maps.